EugenCoda/bookTracker/readme.md

 - Settings for Content Security Policy (helmet)
 - Deployed app to heroku

+Branch 12:

+- Missing image avatar for authors and books
+- My books - links for All, Read, In Progress and Wishlist - styled
+- More responsive on mobile(e.g. the book lists)

 TODO:

 - social networks
-- responsive on mobile(e.g. the book lists)
+- responsive on mobile - date picking
 - sorting and filtering lists
+- charts with progress, targets etc.

 Problematic: